 Currently, the standard protocol for concussions is to be evaluated and treated immediately, and the same is true with even the mildest of whiplash injuries.
 These low impact accidents have been proven to occur at speeds as low as 5 mph with little to no obvious damage to the vehicle.

-In reality, none of the traditional treatments actually correct the most critical component of whiplash which is a condition called the Atlas Subluxation Complex.
+In reality, none of the traditional solutions actually correct the most critical component of whiplash which is a condition called the Atlas Subluxation Complex.
 This condition occurs when one or both of the upper cervical vertebrae (top two bones in the upper neck) become misaligned and cause both neurological and musculoskeletal damage.
 This condition is most commonly detected through a thorough examination by an Upper Cervical Chiropractor.
 Upper Cervical Care is a specialty within chiropractic that focuses on the upper neck and more importantly, the brain stem area.
 Mild trauma, such as whiplash or concussions, can cause an atlas subluxation (neck misalignment) that will often go undetected to the untrained eye.
 It is this type of injury that can lead to years of unnecessary pain and suffering.
 If you, or anyone you know has had a whiplash-type injury, do yourself and your family a favor and get checked by an Upper Cervical Chiropractor today!
+You can also get in touch with us if you have other questions about whiplash injuries and concussion.
 For more information about Upper Cervical Chiropractic or to locate a doctor near you, visit www.uppercervcialcare.com.

 Thanksgiving is a time to take a step back, give thanks and count our blessings.
 As we gather with family and friends in the upcoming weeks, remember that gratitude is just as important for your overall health as the food choices you make.